Best city cars 2024

 Not everyone needs more than two seats.
 And for those who can get by with just a pair, the benefit of driving a small car like the Smart ForTwo is that parking is a doddle.
 With the model recently out-of-production as the brand evolves into an all-electric manufacturer, used demand for Smart Fortwo models has shot up.

 At half the length of an average car, Smart Fortwo drivers can laugh in the face of crowded city streets or busy car parks.
 If you spot a gap, no matter how small, the chances are the Smart Fortwo will fit into it.
 You also sit relatively high up, giving a commanding view of pedestrians, cyclists and other drivers around you.

 The boot is barely any bigger than a handbag, though, and the car’s short proportions mean that the ride is a bit bouncy – it’s not really a car you want to venture in outside of the city limits.

 Best city car for driving fun and personalisation

-Our pick Renault Twingo SCe 70
+Our pick: Renault Twingo SCe 90 Dynamique Energy

-Designed with a bit more style than your average city car, the Renault Twingo’s looks benefit from a short bonnet because the engine isn’t underneath there – it’s fitted at the back of the car.
-This helps to make the Renault more manoeuvrable: able to turn in a smaller area than many other city cars.
+Designed with a bit more style than your average city car, the Renault Twingo benefits from a short bonnet, because the engine isn’t underneath there – it’s fitted at the back of the car.
+This helps to make it more manoeuvrable than many other city cars.

-Best city car for the longest warranty
+Best city car for a long warranty